olahop/tdt4250-1/README.md

 # Assignment 1

 The repository is part of the delivery in the first assignment related to the course TDT4250 Advanced Software Design at NTNU.
-The purpose of the assingment is to learn modelling with EMF and Ecore.
+The purpose of the assingment is to learn modelling with Eclipse Modeling Framework (EMF) and Ecore.

 ## Content